Natalie Dormer Quote

 About Natalie Dormer

 Natalie Dormer (born 11 February 1982) is an English actress.
+Best known for her versatility, her roles in period films, blockbusters, independent films, as well as her work on prominent television series.
 Her accolades include winning an Empire Award, and receiving nominations for a Critics' Choice Award, two Gemini Awards, and two Screen Actors Guild Awards.